Xenosb/learn.rb/chapters/02-ruby_on_rails/readme.md

 ![Migration error](images/rails-migration-error.png)

 Seems that we have stumble into error.
-But no biggie, Rails actually tells you what is wrong quite literaly - `Migrations are pending.
+But no biggie, Rails actually tells you what is wrong quite literally - `Migrations are pending.
 To resolve this issue, run bin/rails db:migrate RAILS_ENV=development`.
 This means that we changed how our data models look in our Rails application but haven't changed that in our database.
-To avoid writing querries, Rails generated a migration script for us and we can just run what we were told.
+To avoid writing queries, Rails generated a migration script for us and we can just run what we were told.
 In this case, migration will create a new database table called Authors with fields we have previously declared.